 CHAPTER XV.
-THE PUBLIC SERVICES
+THE PUBLIC SERVICE

-PART I. THE PUBLIC SERVICES OF THE GAMBIA
+PART I. THE PUBLIC SERVICE OF THE GAMBIA

-259. The public services of The Gambia
+262. The public service of The Gambia

-- 1. The Public Service of The Gambia includes the following
+- 1. The public service of The Gambia includes the following

 - a. the Civil Service;

-- b. the Judicial Service;
+- b. the National Assembly Service;

-- c. the National Assembly Service;
+- c. the Judicial Service;

 - d. the Local Government Service;

 - e. the National Security Service;

-- f. the Education Service;
+- f. the Teachers Service;

 - g. the Health Service;

 - h. the Statutory Bodies and State Owned Enterprises; and

 - i. such other public service as may be established by an Act of the National Assembly.

-260. Offices in the public service
+263. Offices in the public service

 - 1. An office in the public service includes all offices the emoluments of which are payable out of any public fund of The Gambia. - 2.
-Subject to section 22 (3), the reference in this Constitution to an office in the public service does not include - a. the offices of President, Vice-President, Speaker or Deputy Speaker of the National Assembly, Minister or a member of the National Assembly; - b. the offices of a member of any commission (other than a commission the members of which are hereby or by an Act of the National Assembly declared to hold an office in the public service), or a member of the Advisory Committee on the exercise of the Prerogative of Mercy or the Advisory Committee on the conferment of honours.
+Subject to section 23 (3), the reference in this Constitution to an office in the public service does not include the offices of - a.
+President, Vice-President, Speaker or Deputy Speaker of the National Assembly, Minister or a member of the National Assembly; and - b. a member of any commission (other than a commission the members of which are hereby or by an Act of the National Assembly declared to hold an office in the public service), or a member of the Advisory Committee on the exercise of the Prerogative of Mercy or the Advisory Committee on the conferment of honours and awards.

-261. Appointment to and removal from offices in the public services
+264. Appointment to and removal from offices in the public service